anamitradebnath/Tip-Calculator/README.md

 * [ ] PHP code sets reasonable default values for the form.
 * [ ] PHP code confirms the presence and correct format of submitted values.

+NOTE: The app is not working properly.
+Even though the UI is fine, the interaction between the front-end and the back-end is not happening properly.

 Describe any challenges encountered while building the app.